Skip to content

 The bottom line is: regardless of your income level, if your health insurance doesn’t allow you to claim for the healthcare services and treatments you need, it’s not the best fit for you.
 By choosing a policy that allows you to claim on the healthcare costs you use AND helps you avoid the Medicare Levy Surcharge, you’ll be better off financially.

-Find a new policy that offers you better value.
+Lower the cost of health insurance by finding a new policy that offers you better value.

 What to consider when you’re looking for health insurance.